Grouping & Aggregation¶

 Combining with joins and filters¶

-Grouping and aggregation work with joins, filters, fields
+Grouping and aggregation work with joins, filters, fields selection and

 ordering: